 Everyone should be able to afford an attorney.
-Despite the increase in the number of lawyers in the State of Florida over the years, access to competent legal representation is out of the financial reach for most people in Collier County, Florida.
+Despite the increase in the number of lawyers in the State of Florida over the years, access to competent legal representation is out of the financial reach for most people in Lee County and Collier County, Florida.
 The goal of this firm is to make high level legal representation available to more people.
-Having an attorney in complex cases, especially those involving financial support of children and spouses, should be a right; but it is not.
+Having an attorney in complex cases, especially those involving loss or your liberty, financial support of children and spouses, should be a right; but it is not.
 Remember, only you are responsible for yourself and if you are involved in our court system you need to be aware that without legal representation you are naked and alone.
 The American legal system is adversarial, evidence based, and governed by a series of rules and statutes that most people do not even know exist.
 The the system relies on humans who are imperfect in nature.
 Even in the most basic matters, having legal representation can make sure that your case gets handled correctly and mistakes are avoided.

 "All oars in the water."